 The analysis also demonstrates that, for the five-year timeframe assessed (2019–2024), manufacturers are on course to underproduce both electric (by 8.7 million) and hybrid (by 20 million) vehicles.

 Publication of the report comes as first-mover companies, such as Volkswagen and Daimler, are making commitments to achieve net zero emissions.
 The aspiration is welcome, and all firms across the sector will ultimately need to work to net zero business strategies.
 However, the report findings highlight that production planning still requires significant change in coming years.

 Findings from the report will be used to help inform investor engagement with companies across the sector.
 This includes an emphasis on ensuring that net zero business strategies are not only being put in place, but that commitments are also tied to short- and medium-term production planning targets across all vehicle types.

-This report has received funding from Bloomberg Philanthropies and from the European Union’s Life NGO program under Grant No LIFE18/NGO/SGA/FR/200020.
+About our funders: This report has received funding from Bloomberg Philanthropies and from the European Union’s Life NGO program under Grant No LIFE18/NGO/SGA/FR/200020.
 The report reflects only the authors’ views, and the funders are not responsible for any use that may be made of the information it contains.